objektwerks/scalablytyped/README.md

 ScalaJs Solution
 ----------------
->I attempted to insert this code into the current Chart.js impl - but the typing won't allow it.
+>I attempted to replace the current chart code with this literal code - but the typing won't allow it.
 ```
   import scala.scalajs.js.Dynamic.literal